GSA/publictrustpki-repository/README.md

 This repository was the future site for a Public TLS PKI Certificate Policy.
-It is no longer supported.
+It is no longer supported as of January 12, 2023.

 ## Repository.PKI.Gov